Oluwasetemi/vue-class-notes/slides.md

 ---

-# Using TypeScript With Vuejs.
+# Using TypeScript With Vuejs

 ---

 layout: two-cols
 ---